Mary & Elizabeth Museum Gift Shop

 Unlike most girls in her milieu, Mary received a quality education.
 The precocious child would develop into a sassy, articulate and politically astute woman.
 An ambitious and influential force behind her husband’s ascent to the presidency, her choice to stay in his shadow was deliberate.

 Elizabeth Keckley was a slave who purchased her own freedom and her son’s.
 Each was the result of rape by a white man.
-Elizabeth went on to build a successful dressmaking business in the Capital city but when secession loomed, her most prominent clients, Mrs. Robert E. Lee and Mrs. Jefferson Davis went south.
-Elizabeth sought out the new First Lady.
+Elizabeth built a successful dressmaking business in the Capital city.
+When secession loomed, she refused to follow her most prominent clients, Mrs. Robert E. Lee and Mrs. Jefferson Davis to the South.

 With neither a government widow’s pension nor a will to provide for her, Mary felt desperate.
 Elizabeth neglected her dressmaking business when she tried to help Mary sell articles from her wardrobe.
 The ensuing, widely publicized “Old Clothes” scandal raised no money.

 To produce an income and salvage Mary’s reputation, Elizabeth wrote and published “Behind the Scenes”, a book about her personal history and her time with the Lincolns.
-It was a disaster.
 Newspapers discredited her, insisting that a slave couldn’t write.
 The woman publisher not only didn’t pay Elizabeth but reneged on a promise and printed private correspondence between the two friends.
-Upon learning that her family’s intimate life was exposed, Mary refused contact with Elizabeth including her gift of the quilt she made from Mary’s dress scraps.
+Seeing that her family’s intimate life was exposed, Mary refused contact with Elizabeth including her gift of the quilt she made from Mary’s dress scraps.
 Unable to revive her business, the dressmaker sank into poverty.
 The meager pension she received when her only son was killed in the war wasn’t enough.

 The museum gift shop displays mementos that augment the story of Elizabeth Keckley and Mary Lincoln.
 Some of the gutta-percha ambrotype cases containing albumen prints of loved ones included a lock of hair and a written sentiment.
-Except for the photocopies of the two letters, I created all the original art.
+Except for the photocopies of the two letters, I created all the original art from archival sources.
 The diorama structure is cardboard painted with acrylic.
 Many drawings and paintings were scanned, so only photocopies are placed on the diorama.
-All three-dimensional items including the photo frames are cardboard painted with acrylics.
+All three-dimensional items are recycled cardboard painted with acrylics.

 Photo Cases, left to right, Mary Lincoln, Eddie Lincoln

-Susan Bercu, painted cardboard with drawings of portrait photos, details from diorama
+Susan Bercu, painted cardboard with drawings of portraits

 Top background, left and right